-Manufacturers cater for most types of driver too; from those who want a bare-bones sports car with a simple drop top to a more luxurious two-seater suited to lengthier trips at a more relaxed pace.
-The four-seat convertible has also made a resurgence for sun-loving families or friends who want to travel in style and compare tans at the end of any trip.
+Manufacturers cater for most types of driver too; from those who want a bare-bones sports car with a simple ‘drop-top’ to a more luxurious two-seater suited to lengthier trips at a more relaxed pace.
+The four-seat convertible has also made a resurgence for sun-loving families or friends who want to travel in style.

 These leaps in engineering have helped designers build the best convertibles - those which provide all the fun of a roofless driving experience, but don’t cause any annoyances the rest of the time.
 Happily the days of accepting that a convertible would be vague to drive, noisy, cold and easy pickings for thieves are well and truly over.

 It’s worth remembering that cabriolets need a little more care and maintenance than a car with a fixed roof.
 Fabric roofs need cleaning and proofing at least once a year to retain their appearance and water resistance, and try to avoid parking under trees if you can help it.
 Check out our guide to the best soft top cleaners to buy.

 If you prefer the smooth lines of a coupe or have a fair complexion, our round-up of the best sports cars may be worth a read, while our list of the best cars with panoramic sunroofs could offer a compelling alternative.

 Read on for our top 10 convertibles: